-To create a historical baseline against which to assess recent clean investment developments in the U.S., the CIM includes all investments in our covered technologies since 2018.
-This results in a database with roughly 20,000 individual facilities, 4 million zero-emission vehicle (ZEV) registrations, 22 million heat pump sales, and 4.5 million distributed electricity generation or storage installations as of Q1 2024.
-All investment figures are in 2022 U.S. dollars.
+Here we detail the methodology used for the United States component of the CIM database.
+To establish a historical baseline against which to assess recent developments, the database includes all covered investments since 2018.
+This results in a database with roughly 22,000 individual facilities, 5 million zero emission vehicle registrations, 28 million heat pump sales, and 4.5 million distributed electricity generation or storage installations as of Q4 2025.

 How we categorize investment